siyonomicon/dot-gallery/README.md

 *   **Pagination**: Media files are paginated for efficient browsing of large collections.
 *   **Dynamic Media Loading**: Fetches media files dynamically via an API endpoint.

+## Who is this used for?

+This application is ideal for:

+*   **Personal Media Collections**: Easily browse and view your personal photos and videos.
+*   **Local Development**: Developers needing a simple, self-hosted solution to display media content.
+*   **Small-scale Archives**: A straightforward way to organize and access a collection of visual media.

 ## Technical Specifications

 ### Python Version